 Stem cells have been under research for a while with regard to curing disease but now scientists are looking at using the process to deal with pain.
 Rather than using stem cells taken from elsewhere (a topic rife with controversy) they are actually removed from the patient’s bone marrow.
 Still in the preliminary stages, results are looking good so far.

 This involves placing a stimulator under the skin and feeding it with an electrical impulse which passes to the spine, scrambling the pain messages being sent via the nerves so that they are no longer recognised as being anything other than comfortable.
-Scientists have had great success using this method on patients who have lost limbs, suffering ‘phantom limb pain’ and are refining the process day by day.
+Scientists have had great success in chronic pain relief using this method on patients who have lost limbs, suffering ‘phantom limb pain’ and are refining the process day by day.

 Minimally invasive surgery